xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 We get approximately 50 valid feedbacks from our users.
 The data of the testing result has been approximately rounded.

-For the first and second questions of the questionnaire, the satisfaction is 100%, which proves that there is no problem with the guidance and interaction of the web application.
+For the first and second questions, the satisfaction is 100%, which proves that there is no problem with the guidance and interaction of the web application.

 <img src="img/q3.png" width="600" />
 <img src="img/q4.png" width="600" />